-In theory it would be possible to grow a perfect crystal in which all of the lattice spaces are occupied by identical atoms.
-However, it is generally believed that it is impossible to achieve a temperature of absolute zero (although scientists have come quite close).
+In theory, it would be possible to grow a perfect crystal in which all of the lattice spaces are occupied by identical atoms.
+However, it is generally believed that it is impossible to achieve a temperature of absolute zero.
 Therefore, all matter contains at least some entropy owing to the presence of some heat energy.

-The Third Law of Thermodynamics was first formulated by German chemist and physicist Walther Nernst (opens in new tab) in 1906, according to Britannica.
-In his book, "A Survey of Thermodynamics" (American Institute of Physics, 1994), Martin Bailyn quotes Nernst's statement of the Third Law as, "It is impossible for any procedure to lead to the isotherm T = 0 in a finite number of steps."
-This essentially establishes a temperature absolute zero as being unattainable in somewhat the same way as the speed of light c in a vacuum can never be exceeded.
+The third law of thermodynamics was first formulated by German chemist and physicist Walther Nernst (opens in new tab) in 1906, according to Britannica.
+In his book, "A Survey of Thermodynamics" (American Institute of Physics, 1994), Martin Bailyn quotes Nernst's statement of the third law as, "It is impossible for any procedure to lead to the isotherm T = 0 in a finite number of steps."
+This essentially establishes a temperature of absolute zero as being unattainable in somewhat the same way as the speed of light c in a vacuum can never be exceeded.
 Theory states and experiments have shown that no matter how fast something is moving, it can always be made to go faster, but it can never reach the speed of light, according to Morningside University (opens in new tab).
 Similarly, no matter how cold a system is, it can always be made colder, but it can never reach absolute zero.

 In her book, "The Story of Physics" (Arcturus, 2012), Anne Rooney wrote, "The third law of thermodynamics requires the concept of a minimum temperature below which no temperature can ever fall — known as absolute zero."
-She continued, "Robert Boyle first discussed the concept of a minimum possible temperature in 1665, in "New Experiments and Observations Touching Cold (opens in new tab)' [Crook Publishing], in which he referred to the idea as primum frigidum."
+She continued, "Robert Boyle first discussed the concept of a minimum possible temperature in 1665, in 'New Experiments and Observations Touching Cold (opens in new tab)' [Crook Publishing], in which he referred to the idea as primum frigidum."

 Absolute zero is believed to have been first calculated with reasonable precision in 1779 by Johann Heinrich Lambert, according to Jaime Wisniak of Ben-Gurion University of the Negev in Israel (opens in new tab).
 Lambert based this calculation on the linear relationship between the pressure and temperature of a gas.
 When a gas is heated in a confined space, its pressure increases.
 This is because the temperature of a gas is a measure of the average speed of the molecules in the gas.
 The hotter it gets, the faster the molecules move, and the greater the pressure they exert when they collide with the walls of the container.
 It was reasonable for Lambert to assume that if the temperature of the gas could be brought to absolute zero, the motion of the gas molecules could be brought to a complete stop so they could no longer exert any pressure on the walls of the chamber.

-If one were to plot the temperature-pressure relationship of the gas on a graph with temperature on the x (horizontal) axis and pressure on the y (vertical) axis, the points form an upward-sloping straight line, indicating a linear relationship (opens in new tab) between temperature and pressure, according to Florida State University (opens in new tab).
-It should be rather simple, then, to extend the line backward and read the temperature where the line crosses the xaxis, i.e., where y = 0, indicating zero pressure.
+If one were to plot the temperature-pressure relationship of the gas on a graph with temperature on the x (horizontal) axis and pressure on the y (vertical) axis, the points would form an upward-sloping straight line, indicating a linear relationship (opens in new tab) between temperature and pressure, according to Florida State University (opens in new tab).
+It should be rather simple, then, to extend the line backward and read the temperature where the line crosses the x axis, i.e., where y = 0, indicating zero pressure.
 Using this technique, Lambert calculated absolute zero to be minus 270 degrees Celsius (minus 454 Fahrenheit), which was remarkably close to the modern accepted value of minus 273.15 C (minus 459.67 F), according to Britannica (opens in new tab).

 The Kelvin temperature scale